 This is not a decent system you can use if you’re serious about your content marketing efforts.
 If you want to scale your traffic, you need an editorial calendar.

-#2 It gives the people in your organization the ownership of their role to grow your blog
+#2 It gives the people in your organization the ownership of their role in growing your blog

 A content calendar also makes it easier to collaborate with the entire team (and potential outside partners).
 Sure, if you’re just starting out and are only a one-person army, you may not need a content calendar (yet).

-But if more people, inside (and outside) your organization start to contribute to your content marketing efforts, then you need something that keeps everyone on the same page.
+But if more people, inside (and outside) your organization, start contributing to your content marketing efforts, you need something that keeps everyone on the same page.

 You want your team to OWN things.

 For example, our editorial calendar is in the cloud (via Google Sheets).
-This is where we’ll include some basic notes and general references for creating the content.
-And of course, it has a column called “OWNER” with the person’s name, the content they are responsible for and their deadline.
+This is where we’ll include some introductory notes and general references for creating the content.
+And, of course, it has a column called “OWNER” with the person’s name, the content they are responsible for, and their deadline.

 Next to that, we use Trello to keep our articles organized.
 This allows us to collaborate on the various pieces of content and go into more details while the Google Sheet keeps the overview of when something should be done.